rickalouani/Rancher-howto/Article.md

 ![](https://github.com/rickalouani/Rancher-howto/blob/master/Rancher-screen-shots/1000_1.png)

-Before I start the demo, I want to point out a few important issue to understand about kubernetes and Public clouds.
+Before I start the demo, I want to point out a few key points  to understand about kubernetes and Public clouds.
 In a great world,

 From the DigitalOcean Dashboard create a VM to host the Rancher 2.0 server as illustrated below: